fosgate29/awesome-hackathons/README.md

 # awesome-hackathons

-bunch of links to help in a hackathon
+[No more google](https://nomoregoogle.com/) - list of links with alternatives to google tools